DataResponsibly/we-are-ai/glossary.md

 **Algorithm**  is a procedure—a sequence of steps—that allows us to solve a problem without having to reinvent a solution each time.
 Getting ready for work or school in the morning, cooking great chicken soup, getting the fastest directions to a destination, or troubleshooting the check-engine light in your car—these are all algorithms.

+**Algorithmic morality** is the act of attributing moral reasoning to algorithms.

 **Artificial Intelligence (AI):** We get to Artificial Intelligence when steps and goals (an algorithm) are used by a computer (artificial) to make decisions (intelligence) using data.
 This is how AI powers much of the technology we have come to rely upon in modern life.
 The key thing to remember is that Artificial Intelligence is always derived from the “Everyday Intelligence” that all human beings possess.
 Which AI is “best” depends on the goals we have for it and on its context of use.

 **Classifier** is an algorithm that makes predictions about the world by assigning labels to observations.
 Very often, predictions made by classifiers are then turned into actions, and so they affect the world.
 For example, a smart light classifier decides whether to turn the light on or off.
 This AI will automate a task that is usually done by a human, and we will say that this AI works well if it is able to guess whether a human would have turned the light on or off.